-Liu Xiaobo is a Chinese writer, professor, and human rights activist who called for political reforms and the end of communist single-party rule.
-He is a political prisoner.
+Liu Xiaobo was a Chinese writer, professor, and human rights activist who called for political reforms and the end of communist single-party rule.

-India’s great independence leader first went to prison in 1922 for civil disobedience and sedition after a protest march turned violent, and resulted in the deaths of 22 people.
-The incident deeply affected Gandhi, who called it a “divine warning’.
+India’s great independence leader first went to prison in 1922 for civil disobedience and sedition after a protest march turned violent, resulting in the deaths of 22 people.
+The incident deeply affected Gandhi, who called it a “divine warning.”

-He was released from prison after serving 5 years of his 6 year sentence, and went on to become the most famous advocate of peaceful protest and campaigning in the world.
+He was released from prison after serving five years of his six year sentence, and went on to become the most famous advocate of peaceful protest and campaigning in the world.

-Gandhi famously led Indians in challenging the British-imposed salt tax with the 400 km Dandi Salt March in 1930, for which he was imprisoned for a year without trial, and later lead the Quit India Movement, calling for Britain’s withdrawal.
-He was arrested many times but never gave up.
+Gandhi famously led Indians in challenging the British-imposed salt tax with the 400 km Dandi Salt March in 1930, for which he was imprisoned for a year without trial.
+He later led the Quit India Movement, calling for Britain’s withdrawal.
 An advocate until the end, Gandhi sadly paid for his beliefs with his life when he was assassinated by a militant nationalist in 1948.

 Martin Luther King Jr.

-Through his activism, he played a pivotal role in ending the legal segregation of African-American citizens, as well as the creation of the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+Through his activism, he played a pivotal role in ending the legal segregation of African American citizens, as well as creating the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 King received the Nobel Peace Prize in 1964, among several other honors.

-Tragically, in 1968 he was assassinated in his hotel at the age of just 39.
+Tragically, he was assassinated in 1968 at the age of just 39.

-“I would rather tell the truth and stay in prison instead of telling lies to be free.”
+“I would rather tell the truth and stay in prison instead of telling lies to be free,” said Roxana.

-After her trial, she began her hunger strike – only drinking water with sugar.
+After her trial, she began her hunger strike, during which she only drank water with sugar.
 After two weeks, Roxana’s attorney appealed her conviction.
 She was released from prison after an appeals court cut her jail term to a two-year suspended sentence.